file-format/Docs/en/database/ndf.md

 {{< figure src="../ndf.png" alt="NDF Database File Format" >}}

 This example shows page numbers in a database that has a 4-MB primary data file and 1-MB secondary data file.

+## How to open NDF file?

+NDF files can be opened using Microsoft Visual Studio 2019 on Windows Operating System.

 ## References